AlexCernas2901/AlexCernas2901/README.md

 Internet Technologies Engineering student at the University of Colima.

-Over a year of experience building APIs using Node.js, Express, and MongoDB, as well as developing IoT solutions with Arduino and ESP32, integrating hardware with APIs.
-Additionally, simple React applications have been developed.
+Experience building APIs using Express and NestJs, as well as developing IoT solutions with Arduino and ESP32.

 ## Used to work with:
 [![My Skills](https://skillicons.dev/icons?i=typescript,react,nodejs,mongodb,express,js,html,css,arduino)](https://skillicons.dev)